 Jacoby & Meyers Law Offices coordinates insurance claims and lawsuits on behalf of our clients.
 When we work together, our firm can manage all communications, deadlines, and paperwork in your case.

-For a free consultation on your case with a member of our team, call Jacoby & Meyers Law Offices today at (866) 559-7223.
-We can discuss your car accident, your injuries, and who may be responsible for paying for your medical bills during this call.
+For a free consultation on your case with a team member, call Jacoby & Meyers Law Offices today at (866) 559-7223.
+During this call, we can discuss your car accident, your injuries, and who may be responsible for paying for your medical bills.

 Jacoby & Meyers Law Offices takes many cases on a contingency-fee-basis, meaning our clients do not pay us attorney fees unless and until they win their case and recover compensation via a court award or settlement offer.